Answers to some of the most frequently asked questions we receive from our readers.

-A: Professional photographers wishing to share a photo for the enjoyment of sharing should selectively send photos to firstname.lastname@example.org.
+A: Professional photographers wishing to share a photo for the enjoyment of sharing should selectively send photos in single submissions.
 File size should be 1-2 MB, and please include information about the photo, such as where and when you took it, why the scene caught your eye, a humorous or unusual story behind it, and any other information that would help us write about it.

-Professional photographers seeking paid compensation for their photographs should send a link or lightbox of your best photos directly to: email@example.com.
+Professional photographers seeking paid compensation for their photographs should email a link or lightbox of your best photos to email@example.com.

 Q: If I send you a story, does that mean I no longer own it?